jack0p1/HDWalletDemo/README.md

 - GIBO (Ropsten network)

 ## Usage
 Clone the repo and open the *HDWalletDemo.xcodeproj* file.
-Please make sure to include a *Constants.swift* file of your own in the project that contains an endpoint to an Ethereum node (like Infura):
+Please make sure to paste your own Ropsten and Rinkeby endpoint URLs in the *Constants.swift* file:
 ```swift
 enum Constants {
     static let ropstenEndpoint = "YOUR ROPSTEN ENDPOINT URL"